 In the medium range periods, there are multiple noise sources that have been identified by previous studies (Figure 1).
-Cauzzi and Clinton (2013) stretches the cultural noise up to $3\,\mathrm{s}$ whereas D'Alessandro et al. (2021) indicates that wind and swell related noises are dominant between $1\,\mathrm{s}$ to $10\,\mathrm{s}$ .
-Consequently, variations in the noise sources in $2\,\mathrm{s}$ and $5\,\mathrm{s}$ can be found by analyzing the daily, weekly and seasonal changes.
+Cauzzi and Clinton (2013) stretches the cultural noise up to 3 s whereas D'Alessandro et al. (2021) indicates that wind and swell related noises are dominant between 1 s to 10 s.
+Consequently, variations in the noise sources in 2 s and 5 s can be found by analyzing the daily, weekly and seasonal changes.

 Day and night differences follow the trend that is seen in shorter periods in most of the network.
-However, in 1s the day and night differences are nulled in central Italy, whereas stations located at at most stations with the notable exception of the stations located in the Po valley, on Ischia island, and Naples continue to be in Naples which remain noisier during the day.
-The majority of the stations exceed the AHNM threshold in 1s, and the noise levels do not change during the night, which means that the anthropogenic effects are not the dominant source.
-Even though in 2s and 5s there is a general trend of having higher noise levels during the day timedaytime, the power change is very small.
-We believe that (0.11 dB and 0.22 dB, respectively).
-Moreover, the effects of sea, swell, and/or wind at our stations have not been identified and thus, do not have a significant role on the noise levels.
-There is no clear correlation between the noise level at our RAN stations and their distance to the coastline, as also shown in Figure 4.
+However, in 1 s the day and night differences are nulled in central Italy, whereas stations located at Po valley, Ischia island, and Naples continue to be noisier during the day.
+The majority of the stations exceed the AHNM threshold in 1 s, and the noise levels do not change during the night, which means that the anthropogenic effects are not the source.
+Even though in 2 s and 5 s there is a general trend of having higher noise levels during the day time, the power change is very small.
+We believe that the effects of sea, swell, and/or wind at our stations have not been identified and thus, do not have a significant role on the noise levels.
+There is no clear correlation between the noise level at our stations and their distance to the coastline, as also shown in Figure 4.

-On the weekdays and weekends, stations start being Considering weekly variations, stations become noisier on weekends with decreasing power change with increasing periods.
-In the Po valley, the general trend of a high noise level diminishes starting from 2 s in average and in the same periods, unlike the day and night difference, weekends follow the same trend.
+On the weekdays and weekends, stations start being noisier on weekends with decreasing power change.
+In the Po valley, 170 the general trend of a high noise level diminishes starting from 2 s in average and in the same periods, unlike the day and night difference, weekends follow the same trend.

-In long periods, the effects of wind, swell, sea, pressure, and instrumental noises are in action addressed in literature as the main sources of the noise (Figure 1).
+In long periods, the effects of wind, swell, sea, pressure, and instrumental noises are in action (Figure 1).
 The difference between the noise levels in the winter and summer periods of 2019 can be seen in Figure 8.
 There is almost no change in terms of noise level changes within periods.
 Moreover, there is no change in noise levels from shores to inland and from high altitudes (Alps, Apenines) to low altitudes (Po valley).
 We believe that the main source of the noise in long periods is the instrumental noise, as indicated by Cauzzi and Clinton (2013), in which accelerometric stations are used, as in our study.